pebsconsulting/bach/README.md

     (anElement#someId.classOne.classTwo enabled title="An Example Element")

-Full attributes are any string of non-special characters followed by an equals or colon followed by a string literal.
+Full attributes are any string of non-special characters followed by an equals followed by a string literal.
 Whitespace is optional.

     anAttribute="a value"
     anAttribute = "a value"